stripe/stripe-dotnet/README.md

 > **Note**
 > There can be breaking changes between two versions of the public preview SDKs without a bump in the major version.
 Therefore we recommend pinning the package version to a specific version in your project file.
 This way you can install the same version each time without breaking changes unless you are intentionally looking for the latest public preview SDK.

-If your beta feature requires a `Stripe-Version` header to be sent, set the `StripeConfiguration.ApiVersion` property with the `StripeConfiguration.AddBetaVersion` function (available only in the public preview SDKs):
+Some preview features require a name and version to be set in the `Stripe-Version` header like `feature_beta=v3`.
+If your preview feature has this requirement, use the `StripeConfiguration.AddBetaVersion` function (available only in the public preview SDKs):

 ```csharp
 StripeConfiguration.AddBetaVersion("feature_beta", "v3");